Walisongo school massacre: May riots

 Both Muslim and Christian leaders blamed the local political elite for using religious differences to further divide the community and enhance their own power and allege unnamed members in Poso's government paid thugs to incite gang fights during the competition for local government positions.

-The gang fights escalated to full-scale riot in Poso and the local police chief called in Palu troops from a police paramilitary unit.
+The gang fights escalated to a full-scale riot in Poso and the local police chief called in Palu troops from a police paramilitary unit.
 On 17 April, the unit allegedly fired upon a crowd of rioting Muslim youths, killing three and inciting the youths to torch at least 300 Christian homes throughout April.
 The displaced Christians fled to Tentena or the hills around Poso, and it was rumoured that many youths took refuge at a training camp of a Christian militia in Kelei.

-Early on the morning of May 23, a gang of Christian militia members, led by transmigrant Fabianus Tibo, killed a policeman and two civilians in central Poso town and took refuge in a Catholic church.
+Early on the morning of 24 May, a gang of Christian militia members, led by transmigrant Fabianus Tibo, killed a policeman and two civilians in central Poso town and took refuge in a Catholic church.
 A mob, allegedly composed of angered Muslim residents, gathered to burn the building, unwittingly allowing Tibo to escape.
-The mob was involved in fierce sectarian fighting throughout the day that injured at least ten in the Sayo district of Poso.
+The mob was involved in fierce sectarian fighting throughout the day that injured at least ten people in the Sayo district of Poso.